rjsf-team/react-jsonschema-form/docs/api-reference/utility-functions.md

 #### Parameters
 - obj1: GenericObjectType - The first object to merge
 - obj2: GenericObjectType - The second object to merge
-- [concatArrays=false]: boolean - Optional flag that, when true, will cause arrays to be concatenated
+- [concatArrays=false]: boolean | "preventDuplicates" - Optional flag that, when true, will cause arrays to be concatenated.
+Use "preventDuplicates" to merge arrays in a manner that prevents any duplicate entries from being merged.

 #### Returns
 @returns - A new object that is the merge of the two given objects

 ### mergeSchemas()
 Recursively merge deeply nested schemas.
 The difference between mergeSchemas and mergeObjects is that mergeSchemas only concats arrays for values under the 'required' keyword, and when it does, it doesn't include duplicate values.
+NOTE: Uses shallow comparison for the duplicate checking.

 #### Parameters
 - obj1: GenericObjectType - The first object to merge